zhangbaozhe/CSC3170-Project/README.md

 - Vue router

 # From frontend to backend UPDATED: MAY 1, 2022

-How to test the hello world application?
+~~How to test the hello world application? ~~

 - At `app/csc3170` dir, run the django backend server
 - Open another terminal, go to `/app/csc3170/frontend`, run the Vue frontend
 - At your host browser, enter `localhost:8080` to test the POST and GET requests

+# Baozhe: sign up && init database UPDATED: MAY 2, 2022